mwaskom/context_dots/README.md

 ### generate_designs.py

 Module for creating static schedules for the different modes of the experiment.
-At the moment it is only response for the `scan` mode; everything else is generated at runtime.
+At the moment it is only used for the `scan` mode; everything else is generated at runtime.

 ### **monitors.py**